-Minerals Management is targeting investments of up to \$20 million in the second half of 2024.
+Minerals Management is targeting investments of up to \$20 million in the second half of 2024, 2024 fourth quarter.
 Future investments are expected to be accretive, but each investment's contribution to near-term earnings is dependent on the details of that investment, including the size and type of interests acquired and the stage and timing of mineral development.